a-meriem/MyPortfolio/README.md

 - **Hardware Protocols:** UART, SPI, I2C, I2S, CAN

 ## 🚀 Projects

+### LoRa SX1278 Driver
+- **Description:** Developed a driver for the SX1278 LoRa module, including `lora.h` and `lora.c` files.
+The driver is used for configuring and interfacing with the LoRa module in various applications.
+- **Application:** Integrated into an STM32 project demonstrating communication capabilities with the SX1278 module.

 ### EUROBOT - International Robotics Competition (2022-2023)
 - **Role:** Team Leader